covalenthq/bsp-agent/README.md

 `--log-folder` - specifies the location (folder) where the log files have to be placed.
 In case of error (like permission errors), the logs are not recorded in files.

 `--ipfs-service` - specifies the IPFS node as service to be used for block specimen uploads, supported options are `pinata` and `web3.storage`.

+`--metrics` - enable metrics collection and reporting

+`--metrics.addr` - Enable stand-alone metrics HTTP server listening interface (default: "127.0.0.1")

+`--metrics.port` - Metrics HTTP server listening port (default: 6061)

 ## <span id="docker">Docker</span>